12 Construction Safety Topics for Your Toolbox Talks

-Construction Safety Topics for Your Toolbox Talks
+18 Construction Safety Meeting Topics for Your Toolbox Talks

-In fact, according to research, members of the Associated Builders and Contractors who underwent the Safety Training and Evaluation Process (STEP), found their companies were 680% safer than the industry standard and saw an 85% reduction in total recordable incident rates (TRIR) over billions of hours worked.
+In fact, according to research, members of the Associated Builders and Contractors who underwent the Safety Training and Evaluation Process (STEP) found their companies were 680% safer than the industry standard and saw an 85% reduction in total recordable incident rates (TRIR) over billions of hours worked.

-A safety meeting in the construction industry is a short meeting to discuss safety topics for construction at a jobsite.
-These should ideally take no longer than 10 to 15 minutes.
+A safety meeting is a short meeting to discuss safety topics for construction at a jobsite.
+These should take no longer than 10 to 15 minutes.
 Meetings that last longer than 15 minutes might tend to bore your workers, causing them to lose interest.

 Some toolbox talks will conclude with a review or quiz, but that’s not always necessary.
 Safety meetings are key to helping your crews identify safety hazards, prevent injuries and deaths, and improve communication about the importance of construction safety.